2020 NFL Draft Order | Federal News Network

 |.875

-The draft order for playoff teams is determined by the following procedures:
+— The winner of the Super Bowl game shall select last and the loser shall select next-to-last in all rounds, regardless of the record of such participating clubs in the regular season.

-A — The winner of the Super Bowl selects last and the other Super Bowl participant next-to-last, regardless of their regular-season record.
+— The losers of the conference championship games shall select 29th and 30th in all rounds, according to the reverse order of their standing.

-B — The Championship Game participants not advancing to the Super Bowl select 29th and 30th, according to the reverse order of their standing.
+— The losers of the divisional playoff games shall select in the 25th through 28th positions in all rounds, according to the reverse order of their standing.

-C — The Divisional Playoff participants not advancing to the Championship Games select 25th through 28th, according to the reverse order of their standing.
+— The losers of the wild-card games shall select in the 21st through 24th positions in all rounds, according to the reverse order of their standing.

-D — The Wild Card participants not advancing to the Divisional Playoffs select 21st through 24th, according to the reverse order of their standing.
+— Clubs not participating in the playoffs shall select in the first through 20th positions in all rounds, according to the reverse order of their standing.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.